-During a difficult childbirth, a baby may experience trauma to the head or oxygen deprivation.
-Both of these factors are known to cause infant brain damage.
 If you suspect medical malpractice may have exacerbated your child’s trauma, do not hesitate to get in touch with a lawyer.

 When your child is born, you may notice some unusual physiological features.
 These might include distorted facial features, an enlarged forehead, or a twisted spine.
 Typically, these would indicate brain damage caused by congenital factors rather than medical malpractice.

 If your infant’s brain damage resulted from a difficult birth, the symptoms are more likely to be behavioral rather than physiological.
 Be on the look-out for any of the following:

 - Frequent crying with an arched back

 Infant brain damage can result in a wide variety of behavioral irregularities when your child is under six months of age.
 If their behavior strikes you as out of the ordinary, contact a specialist as soon as you can.

 Symptoms That Appear Later in Your Child’s Life